This article contains the following sections:

 Do you want to:

 PowerMetrics is for everyone – from beginner to data analyst.
 Start with curated instant metrics, available for our most popular services.
-If you’re interested, step up your data skills with our custom options – write queries and get custom data in the query builder, manipulate your data by applying formulas in the modeller, and combine data from different sources with calculated metrics or merged data sources.
+If you’re interested, step up your data skills with our custom options – write queries and get custom data in the query builder, manipulate your data by applying formulas in the modeller or data feed editor, and combine data from different sources with calculated metrics, merged data sources, or merged data feeds.

 Build a complete story by comparing metric values over time and comparing data between different time periods.
 See trends and learn from the past and the present!